 1. Commit it to paper

 Decide what your goal is and why you’re doing it, then write it down with a deadline for you to achieve it.
-Make sure you’ll regularly see your list of goals – create a diary reminder on your phone, for example, or stick it to your fridge as a constant spur to keep it fresh in your mind.
+Make sure you will regularly see your list of goals; create a diary reminder on your phone, for example, or stick it to your fridge as a constant spur to keep it fresh in your mind.